THE ISSARA MODEL

 -

 Objective 1.
-Worker voice and empowerment.
+Empowering workers and communities.
 Job seekers and workers actively identify and avoid exploitation.

 -

 Objective 2.
-Supply chain transformation.
+Transforming supply chains.
 Recruiters and employers stop exploiting job seekers and workers.

 -

 Objective 3.
-Supply chain and ecosystem transformation.
+Transforming ecosystems.
 Global brands and retailers, and government, actively stop exploitation and human trafficking.